 Our aim is to create an honest and open environment in which you can express positive or constructive opinions and raise any queries you might have.
 Equally, the parent forum is an excellent opportunity for the school to seek feedback from parents on recent changes/initiatives the school has introduced.
 We are receptive to any suggestions you might wish to make, as ultimately the aim of the forum is to listen to your ideas or concerns.

-The parent forum will be run by parent governors and by Mr Kitchen.
-Parent representatives will be expected to share meeting outcomes with other parents in their child’s class, and this information is relayed in forthcoming school newsletters.
+The parent forum is run by parent governors and Mr Kitchen.
+Parent representatives are expected to share meeting outcomes with other parents in their child’s class, and this information is relayed in forthcoming school newsletters.
 Minutes are always taken and can be found under the Meetings section of this page.
 Please scroll to the end for the most recent minutes.

-Meetings will take place half termly and will last roughly one hour.
-Tea and coffee will be provided and younger children will be welcome to use the toys provided by Stay and Play (when meetings are held on Wednesday mornings) .
+Meetings take place half termly and last roughly one hour.
+Tea and coffee is always provided and younger children are welcome to use the toys provided by Stay and Play (when meetings are held on Wednesday mornings) .
 We would like to have a minimum of one parent representative from each class in order to have an equal parent voice from all years.